Wikipedia defines “successful aging” as: physical, mental and social well-being in older age.

 - Track all your expenses for 2 weeks – this can help you catch all the tiny little one-off expenses that you may not think of as your sit down to recall your regular expenses

 - Compartmentalize by category – by organizing your spending into various categories like household, daily living, healthcare, insurance, transportation, entertainment, etc., you can change your spending habits within certain areas of your life.
-This’ll help make your goals more bite-sized and achievable.
+That’ll help make your goals more bite-sized and achievable.

 - Maintain your budgeting process – since your expenses likely aren’t consistent depending on what’s happening in your life, revisiting this process on a regular basis can help you at a minimum have a clear picture of your spending habits within specific categories